hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

+<div id="reference4"></div>

 # **How to create a Telos account**

 In this tutorial we're going to explore how to create a Telos account to begin our journey!
+Throughout the next tutorials, you will see some words [highlighted in blue](#reference4).
+If you click on them, they will take you to an external page if that is the case, or they will redirect you to some section of this document.

-You need to have installed one of the follow browsers:
+To begin, you need to have installed one of the follow browsers:
 - Firefox -> Download [here](https://www.mozilla.org/en-US/firefox/new/).
 - Google chrome -> Download [here](https://www.google.com/chrome/).

 **Note:** This tutorial is intended for Windows, macOS & Linux users.

+**Note2:** If you aren't familiar with any of the concepts, we suggest reading the [last section](#reference3) first.

 ---